lemrey/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 When connected, the sample forwards any data received on the RX pin of the UART peripheral to the Bluetooth LE unit.
 On Nordic Semiconductor's development kits, the UART peripheral is typically gated through the SEGGER chip to a USB CDC virtual serial port.

-The default UART peripheral varies depending on development kit used:
+The virtual serial port varies depending on Development Kit used:

-   * For development kits based on the nRF52 and nRF53 Series, UART 0 is used.
+   * On nRF52 Series DKs, virtual serial port 0 is used.
+   * On the nRF5340 DK, virtual serial port 1 is used.
+   * On Thingy:53, USB CDC ACM port 1 is used.
-   * For the nRF54H20 PDK, UART 136 is used.
+   * On the nRF54H20 PDK, virtual serial port 0 is used.
-   * For the nRF54L15 PDK, UART 30 is used.
+   * On the nRF54L15 PDK, virtual serial port 0 is used.

-Any data sent from the Bluetooth LE unit is sent out through the UART peripheral's TX pin.
+Any data sent received by the Bluetooth LE unit is sent out through the UART peripheral's TX pin.

 .. note::
-   Thingy:53 uses the second instance of USB CDC ACM class instead of UART 0, because it has no built-in SEGGER chip that could be used to gate UART 0.
+   Thingy:53 uses the second instance of USB CDC ACM class instead of UART, because it has no built-in SEGGER chip that could be used to gate UART peripheral.

 .. _peripheral_uart_debug: